Mark Mylod

-Mark Mylod is a British television and film director and executive producer.
-He is known for his work on the television series Succession and Shameless, as well as for directing the horror-comedy film The Menu (2022).
+Mark Mylod is an English director and executive producer of film and television.
+He began his career directing comedy shows such as Shooting Stars, The Fast Show, and The Royle Family, for which he received two BAFTA TV Awards.

+After transitioning into directing episodes of drama series (including Entourage, The Affair, Game of Thrones, and both the British and American versions of Shameless), Mylod became known for his work as a director and executive producer on the HBO drama series Succession (2018–2023), directing 16 episodes and producing 37.
+He won the Emmy for Outstanding Directing for a Drama Series once and the Directors Guild of America Award for Outstanding Directing – Drama Series once.

+Mylod also directed the films Ali G Indahouse (2002), The Big White (2005), What's Your Number?
+(2011), and The Menu (2022).
+All of them received mixed or negative reviews with the exception of The Menu, which was critically acclaimed.

 Career

-Mark Mylod has directed several television shows in the United States and the United Kingdom, many of them for the BBC.
-He directed the feature films Ali G Indahouse, The Big White and What's Your Number? and the series Cold Feet, The Royle Family, and Bang Bang, It's Reeves and Mortimer.
+Mylod has directed several television shows in the United Kingdom and the United States, many of them for the BBC.
+He directed the feature films Ali G Indahouse, The Big White, and What's Your Number? as well as the series Cold Feet, The Royle Family, and Bang Bang, It's Reeves and Mortimer.

-Mylod co-produced the HBO television series Entourage, where he was also a regular director..
+Mylod co-produced the HBO television series Entourage, where he was also a regular director.
 He would direct and executive-produce the pilot episode of the U.S. version of the dramedy, Shameless, for Showtime.
 He remained a co-executive producer and frequent director on the series.

-In 2011, Mylod directed and executive-produced the pilot of the ABC fantasy series Once Upon a Time.
+In 2011, Mylod directed and executive produced the pilot of the ABC fantasy series Once Upon a Time.
 He would go on to direct the pilot episode for American TV Series The Affair in 2014.
 In the same year, he directed episodes 3 and 4 of Season 5 of the HBO series Game of Thrones.
 He returned to the show for Season 6, where he directed episodes 7 and 8 and episodes 2 and 3 of Season 7.

-Mylod was an executive producer and director during seasons 1, 2, and 3 of Succession for HBO.
-He directed the film The Menu, starring Ralph Fiennes, that was released in November 2022.
+Mylod was a director and executive producer on the HBO drama series Succession (2018–2023), directing 16 episodes and producing 37.
+He was nominated for the Primetime Emmy Award for Outstanding Directing for a Drama Series three times, for "This Is Not for Tears", "All the Bells Say", and "Connor's Wedding", winning for the latter, as well as winning the Directors Guild of America Award for Outstanding Directing – Drama Series for All the Bells Say.

+The Menu (2022), the first film directed by Mylod in 11 years, was released to critical acclaim.

+In January 2024, it was announced that Mylod would be a director on the second season of The Last of Us.